Asymptotic Enumeration of Binary Contingency Tables and Comparison with Independence Heuristic: Introduction

 the \textit{independence heuristic estimate} corresponding to margins $\mathbf r$ and $\mathbf c$.

-In $1969$, O'Neil \cite{O'Neil} solved the problem for the case of large sparse binary matrices ($r_i,c_j\leq (\log n)^{\frac{1}{4}-\varepsilon}$ for all $1\leq i,j\leq n$) In $2010$, A. Barvinok \cite{Bar10} used \textit{permanents} and the van der Waerden bound for doubly-stochastic matrix to obtain an estimate for generic $\mathbf r$ and $\mathbf c$.
-This estimate has recently been improved in \cite{Lorentzian} using Lorentzian polynomials.
-Later on, Barvinok and Hartigan \cite{Bar11} used the \textit{Maximal Entropy Principle} and local central limit theorem to obtain more precise asymptotics under certain regularity conditions.
+In $1969$, O'Neil \cite{Neil69} solved the problem for the case of large sparse binary matrices with $r_i,c_j\leq (\log n)^{\frac{1}{4}-\varepsilon}$ for all $1\leq i,j\leq n$.
+In $2010$, A. Barvinok \cite{Bar10} used \emph{permanents} and the \emph{van der Waerden bound} for doubly-stochastic matrix to obtain an estimate for generic $\mathbf r$ and $\mathbf c$.
+This estimate has recently been improved in \cite{Lor23} using the techniques of Lorentzian polynomials.
+Later on, Barvinok and Hartigan \cite{Bar11} used the \textit{Maximal Entropy Principle} and local central limit theorem to obtain a more precise asymptotic formula under certain regularity conditions.

-Our main focus is to first derive the asymptotics of $|\mathcal M(\mathbf r,\mathbf c)|$ when both $\mathbf r$ and $\mathbf c$ take two different linear values of $n$.(see precise definition in the next subsection) Then we compare the results with \textit{independence heuristic estimate} and show that independence heuristic leads to a large overestimate.
-Our derivation of asymptotics follows closely the Pak and Lyu's work \cite{Pak Lyu} and is based on Barvinok's asymptotic formula in \cite{Bar10} and the author's recent work \cite{DWu} on the limiting distribution of \textit{random binary contingency tables}.
+Our main focus is to first derive the asymptotics of $|\mathcal M(\mathbf r,\mathbf c)|$ when both $\mathbf r$ and $\mathbf c$ take two different linear values of $n$; see the precise definition in the next subsection.
+After that, we compared the results with the independence heuristic estimate (\ref{eqn:ihe}) and showed that the independence heuristic estimate leads to a large overestimate by a factor of $e^{\Theta(n^{2\delta})}$.
+Our derivation of asymptotics follows closely the spirit of \cite{PL22} and is mainly based on Barvinok's asymptotic formula in \cite{Bar10} and the author's recent work \cite{Wu22} on the limiting distribution of \emph{Random Binary Contingency Tables}.
+Similar asymptotics for the uniform margin case can also be obtaned with the same techniques and the limiting distribution derived in \cite{Wu23}.